 What Is Organized Retail Crime: Defining the Problem

 With the reach and sophistication of these networks, the advancements in technology, the potential profitability of the illegitimate venture, and the diverse ways that they can impact the retail business, today’s professional criminals are attacking retailers with a voracious appetite.
-They are highly motivated and mobile, and the ability to resell or move product has climbed to an unprecedented level.
+They are highly motivated and mobile, and the ability to resell or move product has climbed to an unprecedented level through both physical locations and online marketplaces.

-With organized retail crime accounting for more than double that of other property crimes such as robbery, larceny, burglary and auto thefts combined, the gravity of the losses attributed to ORC operations have grown so significant that it has captured the attention of retailers, the law enforcement community, and society as a whole.
+With organized retail crime accounting for more than double that of other property crimes such as robbery, larceny, burglary, and auto thefts combined, the gravity of the losses attributed to ORC operations have grown so significant that it has captured the attention of retailers, the law enforcement community, and society as a whole.
+ORC teams have become bolder, and multi-million-dollar cases have grown more commonplace.

 Loss prevention departments across the country are banding together with local, state and federal law enforcement agencies to combat one of the most insidious and sweeping threats to face the success and profitability of the retail market.